 To view our FAQ page and answers to other questions please CLICK HERE.

-NO CASH REFUNDS will be issued under any circumstances.
+NO REFUNDS will be issued under any circumstances.

-Human Potential will gladly provide runners a 75% credit via Ultrasignup.com for use towards a future Human Potential Running Series race if notified in writing to info@HumanPotentialRunning.com (not Facebook or Twitter message) 60 days or more out from the registered event.
-Runners may withdraw from a race for any reason, up to 60 days out from the race, and receive the 75% credit providing they follow the above procedure.
-At the race director’s discretion, within 60 days up to 2 Weeks (14 Days) from the event, a 50% credit may be provided in case of injury (with doctor’s note) or family emergency (with appropriate documentation).
-No credits will be given less than 2 Weeks (14 Days) out from an event.
-Credits will be good for one year from date of issuance.
+Human Potential will gladly provide runners a 75% credit via Ultrasignup.com for use towards a future Human Potential Running Series race if notified in writing to info@HumanPotentialRunning.com (not Facebook, Twitter, or text message) 60 days or more out from the registered event.
+Runners may withdraw from a race for any reason during this time and receive the 75% credit providing they follow the above procedure.
+At the race director’s discretion, within 60 and 30 days out from the event, a 50% credit may be provided in case of injury (with doctor’s note) or family emergency (with appropriate documentation).
+No credits will be given less than (30 Days) out from an event for any reason.
+All Credits will only be good for one year from date of issuance.

 No selling of entries is permitted.
 No refunds or credits will be provided for dropping down in race distance.
 Those who move UP in race distance, will be charged the difference for doing so.

 Bib Transfers are allowed under the following conditions ONLY.
 The runner you transfer your entry to will be charged a $20 transfer fee.
-You, the original registrant, must contact HPRS in writing to info@HumanPotentialRunning.com (not Facebook or Twitter message) and CC the individual who you are transferring your entry to no less than 7 days prior to the race (non-negotiable).
+You, the original registrant, must contact HPRS in writing to info@HumanPotentialRunning.com (not Facebook or Twitter message) and CC the individual who you are transferring your entry to no less than two weeks (14 days) prior to the race (non-negotiable).
 The transferred runner will be given a code to register for the event at the $20 rate.
-Ultrasignup.com registration fees will be applied.
-Runners entering the race on transferred entry will either be given the original runners shirt, or they can order a race shirt at cost post-run.
+Additional Ultrasignup.com processing fees will be applied.
+Runners entering the race via transferred entry will either be given the original runners shirt, or they can order a race shirt at cost post-run.

-In the event the race is cancelled due to extreme weather, fire, or for some other unforeseeable event, we cannot offer refunds, though Human Potential LLC will make a conscious effort to issue credits based on race funds not used.
+In the event a race is cancelled due to extreme weather, fire, or some other unforeseeable event, we cannot offer refunds, though Human Potential LLC will make a conscious effort to issue credits based on race funds not used.

-Race shirts may only be picked up in person at packet pickup or on race day, we will not mail out shirts to participants that do not attend the event.
-We also will not mail any forgotten drop bags or unclaimed finishers awards.
-All drop bag items left behind will be donated to runners in need or some other suitable area non-profit.
+HPRS Race shirts are made to order and not ordered in bulk.
+Race shirts may only be picked up in person at packet pickup, or on race day, by the registered runner.
+We will not mail out shirts to participants that do not attend the event.
+Shirts of those not in attendance will be given out to other runners looking for a different size, or a volunteer.
+We also will not mail any forgotten or unclaimed finishers awards.

 We will not ship any awards not picked up on race day.
 In most cases, awards are handed to you at the finish line.
 In other cases (Silverheels 100) there is an awards ceremony.
 HPRS is dedicated to bettering our ultra community by hosting events that encourage mingling and partying before and after the run.
 If you are unable to engage in this process, by staying behind to obtain your award, please see us immediately on race day for other options.